Skip to Content

 ICB Solutions, a division of Neighbors Bank: Not affiliated or endorsed by the U.S Department of Agriculture or any govt. agency.
 NMLS #491986.
 Not available in NY.
 Legal

-USDA Direct Loan vs USDA Guaranteed Loans
+USDA Direct Loan vs Guaranteed Loan

 USDA's Rural Housing Loan Options

-Compare: USDA Direct vs USDA Guaranteed
+Breakdown: USDA Direct vs USDA Guaranteed Loan

-Here's a quick look at each program's basic eligibility requirements:
+Here's a quick look at each program's basic eligibility requirements.

 Eligibility Requirements for USDA Direct vs Guaranteed